TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Firstly clone or fork the repository.

-There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS (not tested on linux and Windows Subsystem for Linux).
+There is a `build.ps1` to build, test, view code coverage and create a nuget package on Windows and a `build.sh` for those on macOS (not currently tested on linux or Windows Subsystem for Linux but it may still work).

 ## Rasising a bug